orange-juzipi/notify/README_en.md

 > If you need to monitor a large number of repositories, it's recommended to set the check interval to a longer time or use a GitHub App installation token.
 >
 > When using the auto-monitoring feature, please ensure you provide sufficient GitHub API permissions.
 For monitoring organization repositories, the token used needs to have appropriate organization access permissions.

+## DingTalk Rate Limit Management

+DingTalk bots have specific rate limits:

+- Each bot can send a maximum of 20 messages per minute
+- If this limit is exceeded, the bot will be throttled for 10 minutes

+This tool implements intelligent rate limit management:

+- Automatically sends notifications in batches to avoid triggering rate limits
+- Adds appropriate delays between batches
+- Automatically waits during the cooldown period when rate limiting is encountered
+- Provides clear rate limiting prompts and suggestions for resolution

+When monitoring a large number of repositories or when there are many updates, it's recommended to:

+1. Increase the check interval of scheduled tasks (schedule.interval)
+2. Reduce the number of repositories monitored at once
+3. Split notifications across multiple instances using different DingTalk bots

 ## License